Would you Jump into the Clyde if they told you to?

 Added to that on 12 January 2010 the Trustees agreed to effectively lend the employer a further £205,000K to pay the 2008 PPF levy.
 The employer has since become insolvent and the scheme was assessed for PPF entry.

-Not surprisingly the Deputy Ombudsman found that the Employer Nominated Trustees had not fulfilled their duties as trustees or acted in the interests of the beneficiaries and were not covered by the scheme’s indemnity clause.
+Not surprisingly the Deputy Ombudsman found that the employer-nominated trustees had not fulfilled their duties as trustees or acted in the interests of the beneficiaries and were not covered by the scheme’s indemnity clause.
 They have been ordered to pay the £193,000 back to the scheme.

-The moral is if you are concerned about risk make sure you don’t take them.
+The moral is if you are concerned about risks make sure you don’t take them.
 Have the correct governance structure in place, know your scheme, know the law and take appropriate advice.
 If you are concerned that your current trustees lack in any way, make sure they have the proper support and training or call a professional.

-Otherwise you may, figuratively speaking, end up in the Clyde and incur a mother’s wrath from the powers that be.
+Otherwise, you may, figuratively speaking, end up in the Clyde and incur a mother’s wrath from the powers that be.